My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 In particular, I am producing lectures focused on ESP32-based IoT system design, PCB design (KiCad), sensor data collection, and cloud integration.

-As the first in a follow-along series, this course introduces how to design and manufacture an ESP32 development board based on actual development processes.
+As the first in the "Follow-along" series, this course introduces how to design and manufacture an ESP32 development board based on actual development processes.
 Following this, the second and third series are also being planned to focus on utilizing the ESP32 board.

-Meanwhile, I consistently share content regarding IoT device development, PCB design, and ESP32 project production processes, as well as reviews of various electronic components, creator content, and solo entrepreneurship through social media.
+Meanwhile, I consistently share content regarding IoT device development, PCB design, and ESP32 project creation processes, as well as reviews of various electronic components, creator content, and solo entrepreneurship through social media.

 Please visit if you are interested.